 Salt and Essential Oil DIY Fabric Softener Crystals

-Just be sure to choose oils based on you and your families needs.
+Just be sure to choose oils based on your needs and the needs of your family.

 – Lavender is gentle on sensitive skin and helps promote rest and relaxation.

-– Lemon is bright and uplifting while also helping clothes smell fresh and clean.
+– Lemon and sweet orange are bright and uplifting and also help clothes smell fresh and clean.

 – Bergamot is warm and woodsy.
 I usually use it during cooler months because it reminds me of winter.

 – Jasmine helps boost mood and relieve symptoms of anxiety and depression.

 How much fabric softener do you need?
 It depends on the size of the load you’re washing and how hard your water is.